30 Time library [time]

 %g

-The last two decimal digits of the ISO week-based year.
+The last two decimal digits of the calendar year, as specified in ISO 8601-1:2019 for the week calendar.

 The modified command %Ng specifies the maximum number of characters to read.